 Wines made from apples and berries star at Pomona Winery.

 The grapevine-smoked brisket at Von Jakob comes with a mixed-green salad topped with Red Oak port vinaigrette.

 A hike through Little Grand Canyon works up an appetite for dinner at the Brick House Grill in Anna; try the filet topped with blue cheese gravy.
-The Davie School Inn has turned a 1910 elementary school into a posh B&B (from $85), and the Historic Bell Hill Bed and Breakfast in Cobden celebrates Southern hospitality (from $150).
+The Davie School Inn has turned a 1910 elementary school into a posh B&B, and the Historic Bell Hill Bed and Breakfast in Cobden celebrates Southern hospitality.

 After a leisurely B&B breakfast, head to the tasting room at Owl Creek Vineyard for some of the trail’s best wines.

 Flamm Orchards sells killer peach cobbler, and Yellow Moon Cafe dishes locally sourced and seasonal soups, salads and sandwiches.